009os/Instant-feedback-system-using-Facial-recognition/README.md

 - improve their services to possible extents and provide customers with an even better experience in the future.

-- Implementation : Facial Detection, Facial Recognition, Emotion Detection & Saving reviews in database.
+- Implementation : Facial Detection, Facial Recognition, Emotion Detection.

-- Python libraries which we are using : numpy, Open CV, keras, face_recognition, SQLite3, marshal, mathplotlib
+- Python libraries which we are using : numpy, Open CV, keras, face_recognition, marshal, mathplotlib